joshghent/blog/src/blog/posts/crisps/index.md

 draft: true
 ---

-A long time ago ~~in a galaxy far far away~~ some coworkers and I started a site called Crisp Rater.
+A long time ago ~~in a galaxy far far away~~ some coworker and I started a site called Crisp Rater.
 If you couldn't tell by the title, the premise was to rate various brands of crisps and flavours.

-It's an incredibly british past time to both consume crisps and to think their importance is significant enough to rate them.
-But then again, we were all british.
+It's an incredibly British past time to both consume crisps and to think their importance is significant enough to rate them.
+But then again, we were all British.

 Since then, in line with building my digital garden, I wanted to build a small page on my website dedicated to crisps.